Reconyx Hyperfire Cellular Review

 Dimensions: 5.25" x 4.5" 3"

 External Battery Jack: 12-volt

-The Hyperfire 2 Cellular has a fairly standard case design.
-It feels solid and well-built.
+The Hyperfire 2 has a fairly standard case design.
+It is solid and well-built.
 The latch is oversized and easy to manipulate.
 The batteries slide in much easier than on the Reconyx Ultrafire cameras and the SD card is easy to insert as well.
 The python lock bracket is on the front of the camera thereby not only locking the camera to the tree but also preventing access to the internal controls and memory card.
-There are two antennas for this Reconyx HF2XC camera (included with your purchase).

-We were disappointed that the Hyperfire 2 Cellular only has one threaded insert (on the bottom) instead of having two like the old cameras.
+The Hyperfire 2 only has one threaded insert (on the bottom) instead of having two like previous models.
 This limits the versatility of a tripod or Slate River Mount.
-Also, the Reconyx HF2XC camera has a simple LCD screen for settings but lacks the internal viewer that many cameras come equipped with now.
+Also, the camera has a simple LCD screen for settings but lacks the internal viewer many cameras include.

 We found the setup to be simple and user-friendly.
 You can just use your phone and the camera for setup (you don't need a computer).
-The app is easy to navigate and great to change settings/view pictures with.
+The app is easy to navigate and great to change settings or view pictures.
 Cellular Camera Setup for the Reconyx Hyperfire 2 cellular trail camera.